wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 ### Clarification on "Notes" above

-- "blocking" indicates  a step that in case of failure will prevent WP Starter to proceed with subsequent steps.
+- "*blocking*" indicates a step that in case of failure will prevent WP Starter to proceed with subsequent steps.
-- "create file" in the notes indicates a file will create a file from a template.
+- "*create file*"  indicates a file will create a file from a template.
-- "optional" indicates a step that (might) ask the user a confirmation before running
+- "*optional*" indicates a step that (might) ask the user a confirmation before running